Brian Smith / Writer

 SHORT FICTION • new & Published

-'Ghost Stories' A Short Story Collection
+'Ghost Stories' (Short Story Collection)

-'Ruling of the Senses' Star Short Story Contest
+'Ruling of the Senses' (Star Short Story Contest)

 Among the 2000-plus entered, this story won runner-up honours in Canada's best-known short fiction competition, the Toronto Star Short Story Contest.
-It is a dark parable set in a society that metes out justice by stripping criminals of one or more of their senses – the number of which is determined by the severity of the perpetrator's crime.
+It is a dark parable of a society that metes out justice by stripping criminals of one or more of their senses – the number of which is determined by the severity of the perpetrator's crime.

-'On Tour with Dutch' Star Short Story Contest
+'On Tour with Dutch' (Star Short Story Contest)

-'On Tour with Dutch' Star Short Story Contest
+'On Tour with Dutch' (Star Short Story Contest)

 TELEVISION & FILM • produced & award-winning

-'Toonboy'
+'Toonboy' (Award-Winning Screenplay)

 Winner of the Fresh Voices International Screenplay Competition for Best Family Film Script, this reimagining of the Pinocchio tale is about an illustrator whose most recent character comes to life as a cartoon boy in a very real world, turning its creator’s contentedly bachelor lifestyle upside-down.
 A manuscript of this award-winning screenplay can be forwarded upon request.

-'Monster in a Box'
+'Monster in a Box' (Produced Television Series)

 Written and directed by Smith for Canada's Cartoon Network – they purchased it based on his spec scripts and illustrations – this eclectic series of comic shorts takes liberties with just about every monster known to man, while introducing several new creatures born entirely from the twisted mind of the series’ creator.
 The Australian Broadcasting Corporation described this series as having "a touch of The Far Side and just a little Monty Python".

-'Pink Slip'
+'Pink Slip' (Optioned Screenplay)

-'Pink Slip'
+'Pink Slip' (Optioned Screenplay)

 This screenplay was optioned by Canada's Eggplant Productions after receiving an extremely favourable review from the Endeavor (formerly William Morris Agency) Story Dept. Its coverage document referred to the script as ‘hilarious’, with many ‘sharp, funny sequences.’
 (Note to intrigued producers: The option has since elapsed; the sharp, funny sequences, however, remain intact.)